How Does It Work?

 NAI members are companies who are committed to empowering individuals to make informed decisions about their advertising choices.
 NAI members include advertising networks and other third-party online companies who help create, deliver, and manage the ads you see.
 These companies are all committed to responsible practices.
 Read more about our members.

 Many of the banner ads displayed on web pages are not selected and delivered by the websites you visit, but by network advertising companies that manage and provide advertising for numerous unrelated websites.
-These companies, which we refer to as “third-party ad networks,” or “third-party ad companies,” join the NAI to signal their adherence to privacy best practices and to provide a means for consumers to opt out of Targeted Advertising on the NAI website.
+These companies, which we refer to as “third-party ad networks,” or “third-party ad companies,” join the NAI to signal their commitment to privacy best practices and in some occasions to provide a means for consumers to opt out of Targeted Advertising on the NAI website.

 An example of a non-cookie technology is a statistical (or probabilistic) identifier.
 Such an identifier is the result of a computation about a browser or device that companies rely on to tailor their online advertising.
 Instead of placing a cookie on a browser, and then reusing the value inside of the cookie to identify the browser, companies hope to identify a browser or device by using data about the browser or device to compute a value.
 Non-cookie technologies operate differently and could be used for a variety of purposes.
 These could include ensuring your online banking stays secure, preventing online shopping fraud, or serving you the right online advertisements.